 Here are some things to consider when creating the perfect personal statement for your law school application:

-The admissions officials are examining your personal application, not a general application to judge for adequacy.
-Begin honestly, and remember that the audience you're writing for has read innumerable personal statements (likely even just this year) and they'll smell falsities from a mile away.
+The admissions officials are examining your personal application, not a general application to judge for adequacy (that's the job of the LSAT).
+Begin honestly, and remember that the audience you're writing for has read innumerable personal statements (even just this year) and they'll smell lies from a mile away.
 Don't waste your own time or their time trying too hard to be clever.

 Try to start on your best foot.
 Our advice is to write the introduction last.
 Write the meat of your personal statement first, then loop back and write your introduction.
 That way, you'll be able to come up with a better opening statement that ties in well with what you're talking about in general.

-The bulk of your focus should be on the middle bits of your personal statement.
+The bulk of your focus should be on the real substance of your personal statement.
 Make sure that you're following a logical narrative structure.
-You need to include the 5 major elements of a story:
+Personal statements should be more of a story than a persuasive essay.
+If you're sharing an interesting personal experience or life event, you'll be best served if you think about:

 Taking a closer look at the earlier example from the chair-racing gentleman, we see all 5 of these elements come into play: The time is given, the location of the office is mentioned, the chair racer identifies himself in the story, the action of the chair races and being declared the all-time champion is discussed, and the outcome of the decision to pursue law school is revealed.